 Hummus is one of those perfect baby and toddler foods—it's soft, versatile, and lasts for a while in the fridge.
-This recipe, which packs in a cup of carrots, takes it up a notch by tucking a veggie inside, but it tastes just like your toddler will expect it too.
+It's an excellent source of vegetarian protein and can be mixed up in just a few minutes.
+This easy hummus recipe, which packs in a cup of fresh carrots, takes it up a notch by tucking a veggie inside—but it has a smooth texture that your toddler will (hopefully!) enjoy.

 Easy Carrot Hummus